robreder/RaspySayIp4Addr/README.md

 ## Testing
 Plug an ear plug into the raspy.
 Then you can test the output by running the script "run.sh".
-You should here a voice that starts with "...".
+You should here a voice that starts with "next IP4 address".
 Then it will say all IP addresses that are currently set on your system.
-To know that there is the next IP address the output will repeat the three dots.
-E.g. ("...127.0.0.1...192.168.1.23...192.168.1.24") if WIFI and ethernet have got an address from the DHCP server.
+E.g. ("next IP4 address 127.0.0.1 next IP4 address 192.168.1.23 next IP4 address 192.168.1.24") if WIFI and ethernet have got an address from the DHCP server.

 Have fun!